 A guide for those perplexed by the recent increase in Irish records available online.Your Family History

-Chris Paton has produced a thorough and informative guide that will greatly assist the Irish family historian.
+Chris Paton has produced a thorough and informative guide that will greatly assist the Irish family historian.Who Do You Think You Are Magazine, June 2013

-Tracing Your Irish Family History on the Internet is, as you would expect, very much an all-Ireland... [read full review]Who Do You Think You Are Magazine, June 2013
+Tracing Your Irish Family History on the Internet is, as you would expect, very much an all-Ireland guide, with as many references to websites for Northern Irish genealogy as for the Republic of Ireland.

 I was very impressed...
 It was my reading material during a 14 hour plane ride to China and is highly recommended for people engaged in tracing their Irish ancestors.Irish Genealogy Internet Book Reviews by Judith Eccles Wight

 As well as providing an in depth exploration of the various categories of records that the family historian can turn to, the author explored holdings from both the north and the south, but equally points out what has yet to be made available online, as well as problems found within some of the material that is online.
 In addition he demonstrates the value of resources for Irish research to be found in Britain, and from within the worldwide diaspora, from Argentina to Australia.Irish Lives Remembered

 A genealogical revolution is currently underway in Ireland, and in “Tracing Your Irish Family History on the Internet’, Chris Paton will safely guide you through the many exciting developments now allowing us an opportunity to reclaim our ancestral past.
 Previously available in a limited print run at Who Do You Think You Are Live 2013 in London, where it sold out within two days, the book has now been officially released and is available to order from the publisher’s website and other outlets.